ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 I - insert at the beginning of the line a - insert (append) after the cursor
-A - insert (append) at the end of the line o - append (open) a new line below the current line
-O - append (open) a new line above the current line s - delete character and substitute text
+A - insert (append) at the end of the line o - append (open) a new line below the current line, goto insert mode O - append (open) a new line above the current line, goto insert mode s - delete character and substitute text
 S - delete line and substitute text (same as cc) ea - insert (append) at the end of the word